calebwin/emu/docs/trash.md

 # usage

 Emu is being designed for use in a project with data-intensive computation.
 Emu can be included in any Rust project with the following.
-The only other dependency is OpencL so make sure you have that installed - https://www.eriksmistad.no/getting-started-with-opencl-and-gpu-computing/.
+The only other dependency is OpenCL so make sure you have that installed - https://www.eriksmistad.no/getting-started-with-opencl-and-gpu-computing/.

 ```toml
 [dependencies]